Melody enjoys sharing her personal experiences with others. This is an unendorsed product review by a customer.

 Using this spray on some items you travel with is not a bad idea.
 Plus, Hot Shot has developed a travel spray (picture on the right).

-I have only seen it sold at Amazon and Home Depot and Walmart, but I think this product will be hugely popular.
+I have only seen it sold on Amazon and at Home Depot and Walmart, but I think this product will be hugely popular.

-I think the issue with Hot Shot Bed Bug spray is that it is that the instructions are not clear enough.
+I think the issue with Hot Shot Bedbug spray is that the instructions are not clear enough.
 It is a spot treatment and needs to be used in tandem with the fogger.